-‘Self Dialogues’ by Amber Pinkerton is an ongoing, multi-chapter, immersive photographic and moving image series, began in 2022.
-‘Self Dialogues’ reveals Pinkerton’s personal meditations on themes traversing migrational loneliness, love and desire, family, coloniality and cultural memory.
+‘Hard Food’ is the first chapter of ‘Self Dialogues’, an ongoing multi-part, immersive photographic and moving image series which reveals Pinkerton’s personal meditations on themes traversing migrational loneliness, love and desire, family/household tension, coloniality and cultural memory.

 I Pledge (2020), Single-Screen Archival Film